kinshuk4/daily-coding-problem-solutions/problem701_750/README.md

 These numbers have had many applications, from helping ancient Babylonians keep time to tuning instruments according to the diatonic scale.

 Given an integer `N`, write a program that returns, in order, the first `N` regular numbers.

+## Daily Coding Problem: Problem #741 [Hard]

+This problem was asked by Facebook.

+Given a string consisting of parentheses, single digits, and positive and negative signs, convert the string into a mathematical expression to obtain the answer.

+Don't use `eval` or a similar built-in parser.

+For example, given '-1 + (2 + 3)', you should return `4`.